donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

 poor energies.
 Osprey improves its biophysical modeling by allowing the atom coordinates to "relax" before recording the conformation energy.
 That is, the atoms are allowed to move a little closer to an equilibrium state where the atomic forces are more in balance.
-As long as the atoms don't move too far away from their original positions, it's sound to say the "relaxed" conformation is a better physical model of the origial conformation before relaxation.
+As long as the atoms don't move too far away from their original positions, it's reasonable to say the "relaxed" conformation is a better physical model of the original conformation before relaxation.

-Osprey performs this relaxtion by minimizing the energy function over continuous motions of the atoms, like dihedral rotations around rotatable bonds.
+Osprey performs this relaxation by minimizing the energy function over continuous motions of the atoms, like dihedral rotations around rotatable bonds.
 The parameters for these dihedral rotations are also defined in the conformation space.
 In general, there are many different kinds of continuous motions we need to model for molecular flexiblity,